exakat/exakat-docs/Reference/Rules/Variables/NoStaticVarInMethod.rst

 Inside a class, it is recommended to use the class properties, `static <https://www.php.net/manual/en/language.oop5.static.php>`_ or not, to hold values between calls to the method.
 Inside a function, or a `closure <https://www.php.net/`closure <https://www.php.net/closure>`_>`_, no such container is available, so `static <https://www.php.net/manual/en/language.oop5.static.php>`_ variables may be useful.
 Although, a refactoring to a class is also recommended here.

 Properties have clear definitions, and are less surprising than `static <https://www.php.net/manual/en/language.oop5.static.php>`_ variables.
+The `static <https://www.php.net/manual/en/language.oop5.static.php>`_ variable is easier to refactor as a `static <https://www.php.net/manual/en/language.oop5.static.php>`_ property.
+It is also possible to refactor it as a property, although it may impact the behavior of the previous code, or require extra work.

 .. code-block:: php